Your expert guide to exploring Maya ruins in Yucatán

 If you look over the hill on your left you’ll see a perfect-looking Maya building.
 We didn’t get to it although we did drive as close as we could but it was hot and we had an appointment in Tekax so didn’t have time to climb up the hill.
 I wish we had though.

 It feels as if Chacmultun (according to my kids) goes on forever.
 They felt as if they could explore and never find the end.
-I particularly loved the walk from the carpark to the main site because the view was completely framed by flamboyan trees and it was magnificent.
+I particularly love the walk from the carpark to the main site because the view is completely framed by flamboyan trees and it is magnificent.

 Chacmultun is twenty minutes from Tekax along the Carretera Kanek.
 Drive through Kanek/Canek and follow signs in Kancab towards Chacmultun.
 It’s two hours from Merida if you’re coming straight from there.